italia/spid-keycloak-provider/README.md

 your browser caches or use incognito mode when verifying the correct deployment.
 After the first reload you can turn back on the caches and restart Keycloak again.

-If you are upgrading to Keycloak v19.x, please keep in mind that Keycloak switched the admin console to the new "keycloak.v2" theme.
+If you are upgrading to Keycloak v19.x and later, please keep in mind that Keycloak switched the admin console to the new "keycloak.v2" theme.
 This plugin is not yet compatible with the new Admin console theme, so you'll have to switch the Admin Console Theme to the older "keycloak" one in order to configure the SPID-related settings.
+This issue is tracked at https://github.com/keycloak/keycloak/issues/15344.

 ## Open issues and limitations
 Please read the appropriate page on the project wiki